Celebrity Sweepstakes: United Kingdom

 The Sweepstakes Game, using a similar format with Bernard Braden as host, ran for 13 weeks on LWT from July 3 to September 25, 1976.
 A fourteenth episode later aired as a Christmas special.

 Japan

 Quiz Derby, with similar rules but only five celebrities, was a much more popular version than both its American and British counterparts.
-It ran weekly from 1976–1992.
+It ran weekly from 1976 to 1992.

 Australia

 In September 1977, ATV-0 in Melbourne premiered All-Star Sweepstakes with John Newman as host.
 The series lasted until January 1978.